 Possibly the greatest danger of Canola oil is that even though it now has Generally Recognized as Safe (GRAS) status, no long-term studies on humans have ever been done.
 Animal studies on Low Erucic Acid Rapeseed oil were performed when the oil was first developed and have continued to the present.
 The results challenge not only the health claims made for Canola oil, but also the theoretical underpinnings of the lipid hypothesis.

 In 1996, Japanese scientists announced a study wherein a special Canola oil diet had actually killed laboratory animals.
 Reacting to this unpublished, but verified and startling information, a duplicate study was conducted by Canadian scientists, using piglets and a Canola oil-based milk-replacer diet.
 In this second study, published in Nutrition Research, 1997, the researchers verified that Canola oil somehow depleted the piglets of vitamin E to a dangerously low level.
+And another study confirmed this as well.

 Any “food” substance that depletes vitamin E rapidly is extremely dangerous.
 Vitamin E is absolutely essential to human health.
 It is critically necessary in the body when processed fats are eaten because Vitamin E controls the lipid peroxidation that results in dangerous free-radical activity, which in turn causes lesions in your arteries and other problems.